nickp60/riboSeed/README.md

 Interested in the figures/tables/analyses in the manuscript?
 See the [README](https://github.com/nickp60/riboSeed/blob/master/scripts/README.md) in the `scripts` dir.

+## Reference Selection
+`riboSeed` requires an appropriate reference genome for the *de fere novo* assembly.
+We outline a few different ways to select the best refference:

+- [Protocol for using Kraken.](http://riboseed.readthedocs.io/en/latest/REFERENCE.html#method-1-kraken) This kmer-based method requires having a Kraken database handy, but it provides good resolution while also checking for contamination.
+- [Protocol for using Reads2Type.](http://riboseed.readthedocs.io/en/latest/REFERENCE.html#method-2-reads2type-and-cgfind) This method is quick and easy if you are less comfortable with commandline tools, but at the cost of resolution.
+- [Using ANI (in development).](./choose_reference_with_ANI.md) This method should provide a appropriate reference based on ANI.
+It can be time-consuming depending on the number of references considered, but can identify the best reference in a hands-free way, perfect for automation.

 ## Table of Contents

 * [`Description`](./README.md#description)